BIRD-Laboratories/QuantStudy/README.md

 Thank you for your interest in contributing to the `QuantStudy` project!

+### Utilites

+bash.sh is to print out all the python files to a text file to make AI pairprogramming easier. addopencl.sh is intended to be used in programs where OpenCL isn't already installed (such as Google Colab).

 ### Disclousures

 This project was constructed during pair programming with DeepSeek V2 06-28.
+Currently code is in very early stages and may not work as correctly or at all.